MicrosoftDocs/OfficeDocs-SkypeForBusiness.de-DE/Teams/limits-specifications-teams.md

 ## <a name="storage"></a>Speicher

-Jedes Team in Microsoft Teams verfügt über eine Teamsite in SharePoint Online, und jeder Kanal in einem Team erhält einen Ordner innerhalb der Dokumentbibliothek der Standardteamsite.
-In einer Unterhaltung freigegebene Dateien werden automatisch zur Dokumentbibliothek hinzugefügt, und in SharePoint festgelegte Berechtigungen und Dateisicherheitsoptionen werden automatisch in Teams übernommen.
+Each team in Microsoft Teams has a team site in SharePoint Online, and each channel in a team gets a folder within the default team site document library.
+Files shared within a conversation are automatically added to the document library, and permissions and file security options set in SharePoint are automatically reflected within Teams.

+> [!NOTE]
+> Jeder [private Kanal](https://docs.microsoft.com/microsoftteams/private-channels) hat seine eigene SharePoint-Websitesammlung.

 Wenn Sie SharePoint Online nicht in Ihrem Mandanten aktiviert haben, können Microsoft Teams-Benutzer nicht immer Dateien in Teams freigeben.
 Benutzer im privaten Chat können Dateien auch nicht freigeben, weil OneDrive for Business (mit der SharePoint-Lizenz verknüpft) für diese Funktionalität erforderlich ist.